johnivanpuayap/100-days-of-code/Day 4/README.md

-# Day 4 - Going at it even when I'm busy
+# Day 4: Balancing Busy Schedules and Coding Consistency

 ## Reflection
 Today was a busy day as I attended a wedding where I had the honor of being a groomsman.
 I actually contemplated skipping my coding practice for the day.
 However, I reminded myself that it was only day 4, and achieving mastery in coding, much like going to the gym, requires consistency and perseverance.